vincent-lafouasse/book-notes/intro_gcc/notes8-end.md

 -> efforts to decrease the runtime of a program should concentrate on the
     functions that most time is spent on

+### Coverage testing with `gcov`

+analyses the number of times each line is run
+-> find dead code or untested code

+allows for focused optimization in coordination with `gprof`

+compile with `-fprofile-arcs -ftest-coverage`

+`-ftest-coverage` counts number of time each line is executed `-fprofile-arcs` counts number of time each branch is taken

+writes to `.bb` `.bbg` and `.da` files

+running `gcov` on source file will create `.gcov` file, which looks like source code but with annotations `######` will appear on lines never executed greping the hashes is useful